Matt Kettering – President, KIS; Financial Advisor, RJFS

 Focus

-We are a smaller firm that focuses on a select group of clients, so we can commit to the highest level of customer service.
+We are a smaller practice that focuses on a select group of clients, so we can commit to the highest level of customer service.

 Value